synthet-ic/kfl/book/src/README.md

 ### Ideas

+- [ ] Error recovery as query system
 - [ ] `DecodeState` as `DecodePartial` + `DecodeError`, `EncodeState` as `EncodePartial` + `EncodeError`
 - [ ] Impl `From<Literal>` for `Scalar`
 - [ ] Deprecate new type pattern, `struct New(#[flatten] Node);`